Guild Stack Architecture

 Variant File Purpose

-Guild node compose.yaml Standard deployment with indexer, PG, GRASS, webapp, MCP, TSA
+Guild node compose.yaml Standard deployment: chain node, sync-state indexer, PG, GRASS, webapp, TSA, crawler

-Reactor node compose-reactor.yaml Validator node (adds reactor bootstrap; no indexer/webapp/MCP)
+Reactor node compose-reactor.yaml Validator node (adds reactor bootstrap; no sync-state/webapp)

 Guild + Discord compose-discord.yaml Standard + Discord bot integration